 There are envelopes available for ‘retreat offerings’ and the monks also support themselves by making fudge, fruitcake, and cheese.

 I’d highly encourage you to take time for a retreat at this abbey — especially if you’re in need of a spiritual awakening.
 It was a great experience; one I plan on repeating.
-If you’re interested and have any questions (before reaching out to the monks), fill out the form below and I’ll try to answer them.
-I’m also on Twitter.
+If you’re interested and have any questions (before reaching out to the monks), reach out to me on Twitter and I’ll try to answer them.

 If you’ve had the privilege to experience the abbey first-hand, leave a comment below.
 I’m curious to hear from others that have experienced this type of retreat.